brunurd/companion/README.md

 [![license][license-badge]](LICENSE.md)
 [![npm-version][npm-version]](https://github.com/brunurd/companion/releases)

-Did you know Compy the companion?
-They are a friendly mini browser to pin on top of any other desktop app and keep doing your things while enjoying a live stream or a youtube video.
+Did you know Compy, The Companion?
+They are a friendly mini browser to pin on top of any other desktop app and keep doing your stuff while enjoying a live stream, video on demand, or consulting any web content.

 ### Tested services